310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe, I’m poor, so I usually play games that don't cost money.
+Heheh, I’m poor, so I usually play games that don't cost money.

 Like trying to make mazes in notebooks or braiding my little sister's hair~♪
 {% endbubble %}